Dynamical scaling behavior of the two-dimensional random singlet state in the random $Q$ model: Model Hamiltonian and method

 In order to investigate the scaling behavior of the RS state across different strengths of randomness $\Lambda$, we focus on the parameter line with $J=0$ along the $y$ axis as shown in Fig.~\ref{fig:lat}(b).
 The model.~\ref{eq:mdl} perserves spin SU(2) symmetry, allowing us to take the Monte Carlo sampling within the subspace with the spin $S_z=\mathrm{odd}$ and determine the lowest energy $E_{gs}^{s_z=odd}$ in these subspace.
 By subtracting the ground state energy $E_{gs}$ obtained via the standard SSE mothed, we derive the excitation gap $\Delta_s$, which represents the energy required for a spin-flip process in the ground state.
 It's important to note that, as discussed in Ref.~\cite[]{kimchi.prx.2018}, there exist other energy scales in this random $Q$ model describing the valence-bond type excitations $\Delta_{VB}$.
 Thus, the energy $\Delta_s$ calculated using our constrained subspace algorithm may not represent the true excitation gap of the model.
 Nevertheless, it specifically characterizes the excitation gap of the RS state we tend to study here, which is associated with the energy scale of singlet valence bond formation between pairs of local moments within the defect of the VBS background.
 Our constrained subspace algorithm has been successfully applied in studing the plaquette Heisenberg model in Ref.~\cite{Xiong.PRB.2022}.

-In the following section, we calculate the singlet-triplet gap $\langle\Delta_s\rangle$ and the standard deviation of this gap in the logarithm scale $\sigma=\sqrt{\langle ({\rm{ln}}\Delta_s-\langle {\rm{ln}}\Delta_s\rangle)^2\rangle}$ of the random $Q$ model described by Eq.~\ref{eq:mdl}.
-The braket $\langle...\rangle$ stands for the average among samples with different coupling distribution described by Eq.~\ref{eq:bimodel-distribution}.
+In the following section, we calculate the singlet-triplet gap in the logarithm scale $\langle{\rm{ln}}\Delta_s\rangle$ and its standard deviation $\sigma=\sqrt{\langle ({\rm{ln}}\Delta_s-\langle {\rm{ln}}\Delta_s\rangle)^2\rangle}$ of the random $Q$ model described by Eq.~\ref{eq:mdl}.
+The braket $\langle...\rangle$ stands for the average among samples with different disorder realizations described by Eq.~\ref{eq:bimodel-distribution}.
 We set $Q=1$ as the energy unit and simulate system with different strengh of randomness $\Lambda$.
 The system size is choosen as $L_x=L_y=L$, where $L_x$ and $L_y$ is the unit cell along $x$ and $y$ direction, respectively.
-In this finite temperature simulation, we set $\beta=10L$ as the effective dynamical exponent $z$ is large and the number of prepared samples ranged from 256 to 640 accoring system size $L=8\sim32$.
+In this finite temperature simulation, we set $\beta=10L$ as the effective dynamical exponent $z$ is large andthe number of prepared samples increased from 256 to 640 as the system size $L$ grew from 8 to 32, in order to ensure the accuracy of the results.

 The singlet-triplet gap can be also obtained using the projector Monte-Carlo algorithm\cite{Sandvik.PRL.2005,Sandvik.PRB.2010}.
 However, its sampling efficiency becomes a significant limitation, particularly in scenarios involving a large amplitude of the $Q$-term, which is precisely the case we aim to investigate.